suprathickreddy/Churn-Prediction-Model-for-Customer-Retention-Using-SMOTEENN-and-Random-Forest-Duration/README.md

 In this repository, we have performed the end to end Exploratory Data Analysis, and idenfitied the characteristics of the customers that are more likely to churn, and I have used them to create a model and have deployed the model.

+## Project Structure
+1. Problem Statement: Understanding the challenges in the telecom industry and the significance of predicting customer churn.

+2. Data Preparation Steps: Deriving new features, filtering high-value customers, tagging churners, and removing attributes of the churn phase.

+3. Modelling Approach: Preprocessing data, handling missing values, and conducting exploratory analysis.
+Deriving new features for improved model performance.
+Reducing variables using PCA and handling class imbalance.
+Training a variety of models (Logistic Regression, Decision Trees, and Random Forests) and evaluating them based on appropriate metrics.
+Building a secondary model to identify important predictor attributes.

+4. Conclusion and Recommendations: Summarizing the findings from the models and recommending strategies to manage customer churn based on observations.

+## Contributions and Acknowledgments
+Contributions to the project are welcome through pull requests.
+Feel free to share insights, suggestions, or improvements.

+Acknowledgments to the telecom industry for providing valuable datasets and insights, enabling us to enhance customer retention strategies.
 ### 1 For EDA, please refer to : Churn Analysis - EDA.ipynb
 ### 2 For Model Building, please refer to: Churn Analysis - Model Building.ipynb
 ### 3 For Model Deployment, please refer to app.py